dacoder123456m/wusco-browserext/README.md

 and click add to chrome and accept/pin it

+when your in a video click the extension and the video will go into picture in picture mode just like how normal chrome does it

 ok now we need a bulk url opener for opening game sites/proxies so goto:

 https://chromewebstore.google.com/detail/bulk-url-opener/kgnfciolbjojfdbbelbdbhhocjmhenep

 and click add to chrome and accept/pin it

+when trying to create or open a list of links just click the extension and paste or edit/run the links

 ok now we need a tab session manager so goto: